VA Benefits for Dependents of Disabled Veterans

 Dependency and Indemnity Compensation (DIC)

-Dependency and Indemnity Compensation (DIC) is a monthly benefit the Department of Veterans Affairs (VA) awards to a surviving spouse or dependent child(ren) of a servicemember who:
+Dependency and Indemnity Compensation (DIC) is a monthly benefit the Department of Veterans Affairs (VA) awards to a surviving spouse or dependent child(ren) of a service member who:

-- Died from a service-connected condition
+- Died from a service-connected condition; or

 VA’s website states that the surviving spouse of a veteran is eligible to receive Dependency and Indemnity Compensation if they:

-- Were married to a servicemember who died “while on active duty, active duty for training, or inactive duty training”; OR
+- Were married to a service member who died “while on active duty, active duty for training, or inactive duty training”; OR

 - Were legally married to the veteran before January 1, 1957; OR